einarwh/experiments-in-powerblog/content/blog-posts/mkay-one-validation-attribute-to-rule-them-all.md

 });
 ```

 On the JavaScript side, we have to hook up our client-side validation code to the machinery that is called unobtrusive validation in jQuery.
-As you can see, the magic strings “mkay” and “rule” appear at various places in the code.
+As you can see, the magic strings "mkay" and "rule" appear at various places in the code.
 Apart from the plumbing, nothing much happens here.
 A payload of JSON is picked up, deserialized, and passed to a validation function factory thing called **MKAY.getValidator**.
 That's where the JSON AST is turned into an actual JavaScript function.
 First, though, let's see an example of a JSON AST.

 ```json
 {